“One cannot change an existing system; one must create a new system that makes the old system obsolete.” – Buckminster Fuller.

 Pressure from a large range of stakeholders, including businesses themselves are arising.
 It is now clear to many that we have a burning platform seeking reform.
 Business, trade, economy are at the heart of this matter.
 We can’t transform without businesses, regulation, legislation and systemic action from the top down.
 Of course, we must also work from the bottom up to change how we consume and decrease our demand for stuff.

-As political commentator and comedian Jimmy Dore recently said on his progressive show, “we need a real revolution” (video).
+Many are now saying that we need a revolution.
 The current economic system must be reformed or revolutionized before we lose our biosphere and thus our habitat.
 Simply put, we must end our addiction to growth before it ends us.

 Here is a list of several resources addressing ways of ending our addiction to growth: